DavidEvangelistaC99/sophy-chirp/README.md

 meteorological radar systems.

-The implemented framework integrates USRP-based transmission and reception (adapted from MIT Haystack’s DigitalRF tools) with post-processing algorithms based on the ROJ Signal Chain library, and is validated using real radar data from the SOPHy weather radar.
+The implemented framework integrates USRP-based transmission and reception (adapted from MIT Haystack’s DigitalRF tools) with post-processing algorithms (based on the ROJ Signal Chain library), and is validated using real radar data from the SOPHy weather radar.

 ## Scientific Context